Enssis/Calendar-component-react/README.md

       handleEvent: function, //for the eventList
       handleColors: function, // for the colorsList
       handleTimeRange: function, // for the timeRange
-      handleTagList: function // for the tagList
+      handleTagList: function, // for the tagList
       handleTheme: function // for the theme
    }